Graded exercise therapy: Model

-Criticism and support

-Due to concerns over the quality of supporting evidence, graded exercise therapy is not recommended by the CDC or NICE.
+Effectiveness

+Graded exercise therapy is generally considered to be an ineffective, outdated standard of care that can worsen the condition.
+GET does not enable patients to increase their activity levels (as objectively measured by actigraphy) or return to work.

+Major public health bodies recommend against GET.
 The CDC stopped recommending GET in 2017, and says that people with ME/CFS do not tolerate vigorous exercise.
 NICE's 2021 guidance for ME/CFS removed graded exercise, which was recommended in the previous 2007 version, and cautions against "any programme that...uses fixed incremental increases in physical activity or exercise, for example, graded exercise therapy."
+According to NICE, studies of GET have been of poor or very poor quality.

 Two regional departments of health, in New York state and Victoria, Australia, say GET is ineffective and potentially dangerous.

-The Mayo Clinic consensus recommendations for the treatment of ME/CFS say GET is an outdated standard of care that can worsen the condition.
-According to NICE and the Mayo Clinic recommendations, studies on GET are of poor or very poor quality because of their methodology, inadequate tracking of harms, and a disease model that conflicts with the evidence of multisystem biologic impairment.

-Patient groups for ME/CFS strongly oppose GET.
-The ME Association asserts that GET causes a significant fraction of patients to get worse: 30% to 50% in self-reporting patient questionnaires.
+The Mayo Clinic consensus recommendations for the treatment of ME/CFS also oppose GET.

+ME/CFS patient organizations strongly oppose GET because they disagree that mental health problems are a cause of their illness and because many patients anecdotally report harms due to GET.

-As of 2015, the Royal Australian College of General Practitioners still supports graded exercise for CFS.
+As of 2015, the Royal Australian College of General Practitioners still supported graded exercise for CFS.